The Two Simple Traits of High Performing Teams

 And thereafter I get bogged down in explaining why I am a mix of behavioral coach, process coach and OD guy, and why agile etc. And the elegance is lost.

 So I pull myself back into simplicity.
-Here’s what a quarter of century plus travelling across many teams has taught me:
+Here’s what a quarter of a century in travelling across many teams has taught me:

 Functioning, performing teams have two simple traits: